pywbem/pywbem/docs/intro.rst

   See :ref:`WBEM listener API` for a description of the API.

+* WBEM server

+  The WBEM server represents a general access point for basic server functionality to a client (i.e. it does not run as a WBEM server).
+  It provides an API for applications that for example allows determining the Interop namespace of the server, or the advertised management profiles.

+  See :ref:`WBEM server API` for a description of the API.

 * WBEM utility commands

   * :ref:`mof_compiler` - A MOF compiler that takes MOF files as input and